 Ultimately, Harivandi says, remember what is really important.
 “Your dog will grow old, and eventually, you will have to say goodbye.
 Let them have a good time.
 You can replace and reseed a lawn.
-Remember that a damaged lawn is a lot easier to replace than a relationship with that beloved pet.”
+Remember that a damaged lawn is easier to replace than a relationship with that beloved pet.”